persuader72/django_doorstop/README.md

 requirement managment.

-Use this customized version  of [DoorStop](https://github.com/persuader72/doorstop) to enable the forgein fileds in requirements.
+Use this customized version  of [DoorStop](https://github.com/persuader72/doorstop) to enable the foreign fileds in requirements.

 Install django app